Federal Crime Lawyer Miami, FL

 In some cases, an offense can be pursued as both a state and a federal crime.

 If you have been arrested for a federal crime in Florida, the penalties you face are harsher compared to a conviction from the state court.
-It is in your best interest to seek legal representation from an experienced Miami federal criminal defense lawyer.
+It is in your best interest to seek legal representation from an experienced Miami federal criminal attorney.

 Types of Federal Charges We Fight